multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 ```

-This defines the account with the address `my_address`, which the testing framework will use to pretend it's you.
-Note that in this fictional universe, your account nonce is `0` (meaning you've never used this account yet) and your `balance` is `1,000,000` (that's a lot of EGLD).
+This defines the account with the address `my_address`, which the testing environment will use to pretend it's you.
+Note that in this fictional universe, your account nonce is `0` (meaning you've never used this account yet) and your `balance` is `1,000,000`.
+Note: EGLD has 18 decimals, so 1 EGLD would be equal to `1,000,000,000,000,000,000` (10^18), but you rarely need to work with such big values in tests.

-Note that there are is the text `address:`at the beginning of `my_address`, which instructs the testing framework to treat the immediately following string as a 32-byte address (by also adding the necessary padding to reach the required length), i.e. it shouldn't try to decode it as a hexadecimal number or anything else.
-All addresses in the JSON file above are defined with leading `address:`.
+Note that there are is the text `address:`at the beginning of `my_address`, which instructs the testing environment to treat the immediately following string as a 32-byte address (by also adding the necessary padding to reach the required length), i.e. it shouldn't try to decode it as a hexadecimal number or anything else.
+All addresses in the JSON file above are defined with leading `address:`, and all smart contracts with `sc:`.

 ### **Imaginary address generator**